 Upper-Level Writing Requirement

-As a requirement for graduation from the Washington College of Law, all students must satisfy the Upper Level Writing Requirement (ULWR) after completing the first year of study.
+As a requirement for graduation from the Washington College of Law, JD students must satisfy the Upper Level Writing Requirement (ULWR) after completing the first year of study.

 View and download ULWR Certification of Compliance Form.

 View and download the full Upper-Level Writing Requirement Policy.